Support for centres affected by the conflict in the Middle East

 Disruption to NEAs and practical examinations

-For some qualifications, we have now moved into the period when departments come together to mark and standardise non‑examined assessments, practical assessments and to conduct speaking exams.
-Due to current centre closures, we are granting a two week extension to the published deadlines for completing these activities.
+Due to current centre closures, we are granting a two-week extension to the published deadlines for completing these activities.

 If centre closures mean you may still struggle to complete these activities by the new deadline, please contact your Regional Development Manager or our customer support teams as soon as possible.

-If your practical components have been disrupted, please do contact your Regional Development Manager or our customer support team as soon as possible.
+If your non-examined components have been disrupted, please contact your Regional Development Manager or our customer support team as soon as possible.

-We’re reviewing all upcoming moderation visits for GCSE and A level practical subjects.
-Some will need to move online if it becomes unsafe or impractical to complete them in person.
-Centres should refer to the subject specific guidance document for these qualifications to opt for the digital submission option.
+All upcoming moderation visits for GCSE and A level practical subjects have been moved online because it is unsafe or impractical to complete them in person.
+You should refer to the subject-specific guidance document for these qualifications to opt for the digital submission option.
 If you require extra support or an extension to provide this submission, please get in touch via our support portal.

 If we need to make any changes to your scheduled visit, we’ll let you know as soon as possible so you have time to prepare.

-Speaking assessments must be taken face-to-face under normal circumstances.
-However, centres in Bahrain, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia and UAE can allow teachers to conduct these remotely over a video call.
+Centres in Bahrain, Iraq, Israel, Jordan, Kuwait, Oman, Qatar, Saudi Arabia and UAE can allow teachers to conduct these remotely over a video call.
 An audio recording must be uploaded to Learner Work Transfer.
+This applies to both Ofqual regulated and international qualifications.

-If you require this arrangement, please follow these instructions:
+If you need this arrangement, please follow these instructions:

 Candidates who have completed a component or unit in the summer series should submit their work as normal.
 These candidates will be eligible for a calculated grade and don't need to submit a portfolio of evidence.